 “The Capricornians still seem kinda confused about it and Miss Law is kind of intimidating honestly,” Claire continued, “so I figured I should try asking you instead, Miss Kingsley, if you have the time.”

 And I’m not intimidating?
 Alice wondered, but she nodded.
 “Yes, your aunt was the candidate for Sagittarius, if I recall correctly?
 If you have questions about her, I wouldn’t be able to help you.
 She was taken into the custody of the ELPIS Department and is being contained in the Black Constellation Detention Center.”

 “Oh, I figured that.”
 Claire half-shrugged, still smiling pleasantly.
 “I actually had questions about the saint candidates themselves and the ceremony.
 I understand that it’s passing on the memories from previous saint candidates,” he continued slowly, “but I had some questions about the process of it.”

 Alice considered whether or not to disclose this information to him.

-Despite his young age—as ‘sad’ as it was—he held lofty responsibility as the Sagittarian prince.
+Despite his young age—as ‘sad’ as it was—he held lofty responsibility as a Sagittarian prince.
 Due to his experience in that realm, Alice deduced he had developed a certain amount of maturity ‘beyond his years’—although she despised the term.
 He deserved respect as such.
-That and she assumed he was also a True Conductor—though he had yet to admit this openly—so he was a centerpiece of this.
+That and she assumed he was also a True Conductor—though he had yet to admit this openly—so he was a centerpiece in this.

 “Theta didn’t give us complete details either,” Alice informed him.
 “From what I understand, the ceremony involves being ‘baptized’ by head Monadic priests in the vitae of the Prognoikos Reservoirs of Ophiuchus.”